 ‘Blame the gagging judges, not the Human Rights Act’ pronounced The Telegraph.

 ‘At the rate the judge is going, I’m surprised he didn’t make the order to cover the whole solar system’ said helpful Liberal Democrat MP John Hemming.

 Now I know Sir David Eady.
-Read more on Super-injunctions and Contra Mundum Orders…
+Read more on Super-injunctions, contra mundum orders and social media…